mindstorm8191/settlerswarlords/README.md

 Settlers and Warlords
-Game like Evony or Travian (or Vesuvius), but focus on diplomatics instead of all-out war (war will still be an option, though), and developing your lands to better your empire.
+A MMO game like Evony or Travian (or Vesuvius), but focus on resource production and diplomatics instead of all-out war (war will still be an option, though).
+It is a conceptual expansion of a previous project of mine, DanIdle, accounting for land expansion, travel limitations, and managing neighboring civilizations (some hostile).

+This is planned to be a community project.
+If you're interested in the game, download the project and check it out for yourself!
+Feel free to ask questions, post new issues, tackle existing issues and commit changes.

 ## Project Setup